GhostOps77/click-repl/docs/source/documentation/bottom_bar.rst

 * Parameters that have received all of it's necessary values from the prompt are represented as strikethrough text.

-It also keeps track of number of arguments that a parameter with `nargs>1` has received.
+It also keeps track of the values that an :class:`~click.Argument` with :attr:`~click.Argument.nargs` > 1 has received.

 .. code-block:: python